What Is a Team?

 Three common types of teams include functional or departmental, cross-functional, and self-managing.

+Functional or Departmental Teams.
 Groups of people from the same work area or department who meet on a regular basis to analyze customer needs, solve problems, provide members with support, promote continuous improvement, and share information.

 Working together doesn't necessarily mean that there is constant interaction between team members.
 For example, in an employee relations team, you may have seven employee relations specialists who support seven different departments (or other teams).